-The New York School of Interior Design has a particular commitment to environmental and sustainable practices, which is good news considering the increasing focus of smart, energy efficient homes in the industry.
-No question NYSID offers one of the best market focussed interior design programs anywhere in the world.
+The New York School of Interior Design has a particular commitment to environmental and sustainable practices, which is good news considering the increasing focus of smart, energy-efficient homes in the industry.
+No question NYSID offers one of the best markets focussed interior design programs anywhere in the world.

 These four institutions are right at the top of interior design, but there are a number of others in the U.S that also offer a fantastic base to start from.

 As well as a degree, however, it's worth noting that some states require an interior design certification.
 In California, for example, you will have to take the California Council for Interior Design Certification exam (CCIDC) before you practice.

 The New York Institute of Art and Design offers a fully accredited interior design qualification, which you can try for two weeks before committing.
 We like this course because it has two payment plans, making it affordable for aspiring interior designers on a budget.

 After all, it would be sad to see financial barriers stopping top talent gaining a foothold in the industry, so this course is a welcome addition to the profession.

 Another affordable online interior design course has been rolled out by the Interior Design Institute.
 This 24-week diploma will see you complete 12 online assignments that relate directly to the course modules.
 That might sound a little dry but IDI prides itself of developing it's student's creative flair.
 So expect a fun, varied course.